Phoenix88HH/continue-test-workspace/.snapshots/sponsors.md

 ## Ways to Support

 ### Join the GBTI Network!!! 🙏🙏🙏
 The GBTI Network is a community of developers who are passionate about open source and community-driven development.
-Members enjoy access to exclussive tools, resources, a private MineCraft server, a listing in our members directory, co-op opportunities and more.
+Members enjoy access to exclusive tools, resources, a private MineCraft server, a listing in our members directory, co-op opportunities and more.

 - Support our work by becoming a [GBTI Network member](https://gbti.network/membership/).